 - Within the past week, you experienced a physical or sexual assault, or another type of significant trauma

 - Within the past week, you have been hearing or seeing things that others do not

 - Within the past 2 weeks, you were released from an inpatient psychiatric facility

-Crisis counseling for mental health emergencies is available Monday-Friday 8:30am - 5:00pm.
+Crisis counseling for mental health emergencies is available Monday through Friday 8:30 am to 5:00 pm.
 Please inform our office staff if you need to be seen immediately.
-For after-hours emergencies, call one of the numbers below or go to the nearest hospital emergency room.
+For after-hours emergencies, you can call our main number (415-422-6352) and follow the menu prompts to talk to a professional counselor by phone, call one of the numbers below, or go to the nearest hospital emergency room.

 - Crisis Text Line: 24-hour crisis counseling by trained volunteers via text.
 Text “HOME” to 741741.
 People of color wishing to text with a counselor of color can text "STEVE" to 741741.